mcombi/amq-demo-openshift/crd/monitoring/Readme-monitoring.md

 8. create route for grafana ***oc create route edge MY-GRAFANA-ROUTE --service=grafana --namespace=KAFKA-NAMESPACE***
 9. Click on the route and login with admin/admin

+To be honest the strimzi guide is pretty clearer https://strimzi.io/docs/operators/in-development/deploying.html#proc-metrics-kafka-deploy-options-str